nthoangcute/tinyCNN/README.md

   java tinyCNN
 ```
 ## PERFORMANCE
-This program runs with only 1 CPU, so it takes a long time to get the best accuracy.
+This program runs with all CPUs (updated).

 ### MNIST Digits Dataset